malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-ID of the Defender.
+ID of the enforcer.

 ##### `enforcerNamespace` [`required`]

 Type: `string`

-Namespace of the Defender.
+Namespace of the enforcer.

 ##### `enforcerVersion`

 Type: `string`

-Semantic version of the Defender.
+Semantic version of the enforcer.

 ##### `error`